Lecrapouille/TimedPetriNetEditor/README.md

 `P1` has 2 tokens and the place `P3` has no token.
 The arc `T0 -> P1` has 3
 units of times to simulate the fact that `P1` will need this duration to perform its action.
-Transitions `T0, T1, T2, T4` are activated but the transition `T3` is disabled.
+Transitions `T0, T1, T2, T4` are activated but the transition `T3` is not activated.

 **Note to developers concerning unique identifiers**

 In this editor, for a given type (place and transitions), unique identifiers are unsigned integers `0 ..
 N`.
 Numbers shall be consecutive and without "holes".
-This is important when generating matrices: indices of the matrix will directly match unique identifiers and therefore no lookup table is needed.
-To distinguish the type of node a 'T' and 'P' char is also prepend to the number.
-Arcs have no identifier because their relation of directing nodes is unique since we do not manage multi arcs.
-When deleting a place (or a transition) the latest place (or latest transition) in the container gets the unique identifier of the deleted element to guarantee consecutive id and without "holes".
+This is important when generating graphes defined by adjacency
+matrices: indices of the matrix will directly match unique identifiers and therefore no lookup table is needed.
+To distinguish the type of node a `T` or `P` char is also prepend to the number.
+Arcs have no identifier because their relation of directing nodes is unique since this editor does not manage multi arcs.
+Therefore, when deleting a place (or a transition) the latest place (or latest transition) in the container gets the unique identifier of the deleted element to guarantee consecutive identifiers without "holes".

 ### Dynamic simulation

 When running the simulation with this editor, tokens will transit along arcs of the net.
-When transitions are activated, tokens are instantaneously burnt from places and directly teleported to transitions.
+When transitions are activated, tokens are instantaneously burnt from places and directly "teleported" to transitions.
 Then, they will move along the arc from the transition to the place.
 This "travel" will hold the number of seconds indicated by the arc.
 This symbolized the time needed to the Place to perform its action.
 A fading effect will help you to show you which arcs and